United States Air Force Basic Military Training

-United States Air Force Basic Military Training (also known as BMT or boot camp) is an eight-week program of physical and combat training required in order for an individual to become an enlisted Airman in the United States Air Force or enlisted Guardian in the United States Space Force.
+United States Air Force Basic Military Training, also known as BMT or boot camp, is a seven-week program of physical and combat training required in order for an individual to become enlisted into the United States Air Force, Air Force Reserve, Air National Guard and United States Space Force.
 It is located at Lackland Air Force Base in San Antonio, Texas.

 Overview

 History

 Lackland Air Force Base conducts the Air Force's only enlisted recruit training program, ensuring orderly transition from civilian to military life.
 Recruits are trained in the fundamental skills necessary to be successful in the operational Air Force.
 This includes basic war skills, military discipline, physical fitness, drill and ceremonies, Air Force core values, and a comprehensive range of subjects relating to Air Force life.

 More than 7 million young men and women have entered Air Force basic military training since 4 February 1946, when the training mission was moved to Lackland from Harlingen Air Force Base in Harlingen, Texas.
 Throughout its history, Lackland's BMT program has changed in many ways to meet the operational needs of the Air Force and recent updates in the curriculum are some of the most significant in its more than 60-year history, with every aspect of the program overhauled.

 On 7 November 2005, BMT changed its curriculum to focus on a new kind of Airman—one who is a "warrior first".
 The goal is to instill a warrior mindset in trainees from day one and better prepare Airmen for the realities of the operational Air Force.

 The changes resulted from the need to meet current and future operational Air Force requirements.
 In September 2004, the 20th Basic Military Training Review Committee met at Lackland and recommended significant changes in the focus, curriculum, and schedule.

 In 2011, it was revealed that a number of military training instructors engaged in inappropriate and illegal sexual relationships and advances against dozens of female trainees.
 The scandal led seventy-seven Congressional representatives to call for a hearing to investigate the incident.
 Because of this incident, the commanders instilled what is called a wingman concept.
 This means that no trainee is allowed to go anywhere alone without another trainee.
 This allows trainees to learn and look after one another.
 It helps maintain a safer environment while in Basic Training, and when the trainees get out into the operational air force.